Career possibilities in healthcare management

 What jobs can you get with a healthcare management degree?

 Many students choose to pursue a health administration degree in order to gain the business skills required for a management role in the healthcare field.
 Here are some potential jobs you could land with a bachelor’s degree:

 - Healthcare Department Manager.
 Healthcare department managers oversee a specific department or team within an organization.
 They may oversee nursing, surgery or physical therapy departments and will have different responsibilities based on their specialty.
-If you already have work experience as a nurse or medical assistant, for example, pursuing a role as a department manager is one way you can advance your healthcare career.
+If you already have work experience as a nurse or medical assistant, for example, becoming a healthcare manager is one way you can advance your healthcare career.

 - Healthcare Finance Manager.
 Healthcare finance managers are responsible for the day-to-day financial management of a healthcare organization or practice.
 Specific responsibilities could include managing cash flow, designing budgets and evaluating compensation.
 They might also track and report on the financial health of the organization or department.
 If you are interested in the business of healthcare and enjoy working with numbers, this could be a good fit for you.